mbert/kubeadm2ha/README.md

 This repository contains a set of ansible scripts to do this.
 There are three playbooks:

-1. _cluster-setup.yaml_ sets up a complete cluster including the HA setup.
+1. _playbook-01-cluster-setup.yaml_ sets up a complete cluster including the HA setup.
 See below for more details.
-2. _cluster-uninstall.yaml_ removes data and configuration files to a point that _cluster-setup.yaml_ can be used again.
+2. _playbook-51-cluster-uninstall.yaml_ removes data and configuration files to a point that _cluster-setup.yaml_ can be used again.
-3. _cluster-dashboard.yaml_ sets up the dashboard including influxdb/grafana.
+3. _playbook-02-dashboard.yaml_ sets up the dashboard including influxdb/grafana.
-4. _etcd-operator.yaml_ sets up the etcd-operator.
-5. _prometheus-operator.yaml_ sets up the prometheus-operator.
-6. _efk-stack.yaml_ sets up an EFK stack for centralised logging.
-7. _cluster-images.yaml_ prefetches all images needed for Kubernetes operations and transfers them to the target hosts.
-8. _local-access.yaml_ fetches a patched _admin.conf_ file to _/tmp/MY-CLUSTER-NAME-admin.conf_.
+4. _playbook-03-local-access.yaml_ creates a patched _admin.conf_ file in _/tmp/<my-cluster-name>-admin.conf_.
 After copying it to _~/.kube/config_ remote _kubectl_ access via V-IP / load balancer can be tested.
+6. _playbook-04-prometheus-operator.yaml_ sets up the prometheus-operator.
+7. _playbook-05-efk-stack.yaml_ sets up an EFK stack for centralised logging.
+8. _playbook-00-cluster-images.yaml_ prefetches all images needed for Kubernetes operations and transfers them to the target hosts.
-9. _uninstall-dashboard.yaml_ removes the dashboard.
+9. _playbook-52-uninstall-dashboard.yaml_ removes the dashboard.
-10. _uninstall-efk-stack.yaml_ removes the EFK stack including Fluentd cache and Elasticsearch data files.
+10. _playbook-53-uninstall-efk-stack.yaml_ removes the EFK stack including Fluentd cache and Elasticsearch data files.
-11. _cluster-upgrade.yaml_ upgrades a cluster.
+11. _playbook-31-cluster-upgrade.yaml_ upgrades a cluster.

 Due to the frequent upgrades to both Kubernetes and _kubeadm_, these scripts cannot support all possible versions.
 For both, fresh installs and upgrades, please refer to the value of `KUBERNETES_VERSION` in _ansible/group_vars/all.yaml_ to find out which target version has been used for developing them.
 Other versions may work, too, but you may turn out to be the first to try this.
 Please refer to the following documents for compatibility information:
 - [https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/)